wshanks/Zutilo/docs/COMMANDS.md

 * __Open New Item menu:__
     Open the new item menu so that the type of new item to create can be selected from it.
 * __Open style editor:__
     Open the style editor window (normally accessible from the advanced section of Zotero's preferences).

+* __Locate item:__
+    Equivalent to using one of the Lookup engines from the Locate menu accessed from the top of the item pane.
+    The default engine is "Google Scholar Search".
+    To change the engine, modify the `extensions.zutilo.locateItemEngine` preference in the config editor.
+    The config editor can be opened from the Advanced pane of Zotero's preferences window.
+    For a list of valid engine names, select "Developer->Run JavaScript" from Zotero's "Tools" menu and enter and run this command: `Zotero.LocateManager.getVisibleEngines().map(engine => engine.name)`.

 ### Better BibTeX functions